Click on the Indicators below for More Information

 Commercial Fishing Engagement

-Between 2014 and 2019 the percent of communities moderately or highly engaged in commercial fishing showed a downward trend.
+Between 2015 and 2020 (highlighted in green) the percent of communities moderately or highly engaged in commercial fishing showed a downward trend.

 CommEng